-In Vero Beach Dr. Flores-Caraballo came to the Capital Region from Vero Beach, Florida, where he was a musical force for more than a decade.
-There, he founded and directed three auditioned, community choral groups that transformed the musical landscape in the Treasure Coast : the Atlantic Symphonic Chorus, an intergenerational chorus that performs major choral works with orchestra; the Atlantic Schola Cantorum, a 24 member choir performing a cappella and accompanied chamber choral literature; and the Atlantic Children’s Chorale, a children’s chorus nationally known for its exceptional quality and mature sound.
+Dr. Flores-Caraballo came to the Capital Region from Vero Beach, Florida, where he was a musical force for more than a decade.
+There, he founded and directed three auditioned, community choral groups that transformed the musical landscape in the Treasure Coast: the Atlantic Symphonic Chorus, an intergenerational chorus that performs major choral works with orchestra; the Atlantic Schola Cantorum, a 24-member choir performing a cappella and accompanied chamber choral literature; and the Atlantic Children’s Chorale, a children’s chorus nationally known for its exceptional quality and mature sound.
 He also led the church music program at the Community Church of Vero Beach.

 A native of Puerto Rico, Dr. Flores-Caraballo served as Dean of Academic Affairs at the Conservatory of Music founded by Pablo Casals in San Juan.
 He led prize-winning choral programs at San Ignacio and Maria Reina private schools as well as prestigious church music programs in Puerto Rico and the USA such as the Union Church of San Juan and the St. John’s United Methodist Church in Albuquerque, New Mexico.
-Dr. Flores-Caraballo has studied under such highly regarded conductors Helmuth Rilling, Don Moses, Fred Stoltzfus, Roselyn Pabón, and others.
+Dr. Flores-Caraballo has studied under such highly regarded conductors as Helmuth Rilling, Don Moses, Fred Stoltzfus, Roselyn Pabón, and others.
 His organ teachers include Michael Farris at the University of Illinois; post-graduate studies and master classes with Anton Pauw at the St. Bravo Cathedral in Haarlem, Netherlands; Mme.
 Marie-Louise Langlais from the Paris Conservatory; James David Christie from the Oberlin Conservatory; and Todd Wilson from the Cleveland Institute of Music.
-Dr. Flores-Caraballo’s comprehensive training includes a doctorate in Sacred Music with an emphasis on Choral and Instrumental Conducting from the Graduate Theological Foundation, a master’s in Choral Conducting and Organ from the University of Illinois; and a bachelor’s in Music Education and Instrumental Conducting from the Conservatory of Music in San Juan.
+Dr. Flores-Caraballo’s comprehensive training includes a Doctorate in Sacred Music with an emphasis on Choral and Instrumental Conducting from the Graduate Theological Foundation, a Master’s in Choral Conducting and Organ from the University of Illinois, and a Bachelor’s in Music Education and Instrumental Conducting from the Conservatory of Music in San Juan.

 Dr. Flores-Caraballo is featured as a conductor and organist on numerous recordings, including several world premieres.
 He is a sought-after lecturer and has taken choral groups on tours throughout the U.S. and Europe.
-In a departure from his choral conducting career, José Daniel periodically joins his brother, Marcos Daniel, in a touring show titled “The Dueling Brothers.”
-With José on organ and Marcos on piano, the music aficionados celebrate a playful rivalry between instruments (and siblings) that evokes laughter while also delivering a challenging repertoire.
+In a departure from his choral conducting career, Dr. Flores-Caraballo periodically joins his brother, Marcos Daniel, in a touring show titled “The Dueling Brothers.”
+With Flores-Caraballo on organ and Marcos on piano, the music aficionados celebrate a playful rivalry between instruments (and siblings) that evokes laughter while also delivering a challenging repertoire.